hjlim4u/AIchallenge/README.md

-# AIchallenge
+# AI challenge
-AIchallenge hosted by NIPA and Nvidia
+AI challenge hosted by NIPA and Nvidia